Aaron-RN/JS-ColorGame/README.md

 ### Automated Tests

-There are no automated tests available for this project right now but in the future Jest Testing will be done.
+There are no automated tests available for this project right now, but in the future Jest Testing will be done.

 ## Author